HypeCheck

 Agmatine Sulfate

-Also known as: agmatine, decarboxylated arginine, AgS, AgmaSet
+Also known as: agmatine, decarboxylated arginine, 1-amino-4-guanidinobutane, AgmaSet

 What the Science Says

-Agmatine sulfate is a compound made from the amino acid arginine.
-The most credible human evidence comes from small clinical trials showing it may reduce pain and improve quality of life in people with nerve-related conditions like lumbar disc radiculopathy and small fiber neuropathy.
-Studies used around 2.67 grams per day, and effects were observed within 2–3 weeks of daily use.
+Agmatine sulfate is a naturally occurring compound made from the amino acid arginine.
+The most credible human evidence comes from small clinical trials suggesting it may reduce neuropathic pain — including pain from herniated discs and small fiber neuropathy — and improve quality of life in those conditions.
+A typical dose used in studies is 2.67 g per day, with improvements seen over 2–3 weeks.
+Very early research also hints at possible benefits for treatment-resistant OCD, but that evidence is extremely limited.

 What It Doesn't Do